-If you are subject to the thin capitalisation rules - see appendix 5 - you will need to use the Guide to thin capitalisation (NAT 4461) available on our website.
-You may then need to complete the Thin capitalisation schedule 2006 (NAT 6458-6.2006) available through our electronic lodgment service (ELS).
+If you are subject to the thin capitalisation rules - see appendix 5 - you will need to use the Thin capitalisation guide (NAT 4461) available on our website.
+You may then need to complete the Thin capitalisation schedule 2007 (NAT 6458-6.2007) available through our electronic lodgment service (ELS).
 Alternatively, complete a paper version of the schedule and post it to:

-Do NOT attach your completed schedule to the fund return.
+Do not attach your completed schedule to the fund return.